Stability and instability in saddle point dynamics Part II: The subgradient method: Problem formulation

 We briefly summarise the contributions of this work in the bullet points below. \begin{itemize} \item {We show that the subgradient dynamics, despite being nonlinear and non-smooth, have an $\omega$-limit set that is comprised of solutions to only {\em linear} ODEs.}

-\item {These solutions are shown to belong to the $\omega-$limit set of the} subgradient method on \emph{affine subspaces}. {This} links with part I \cite{Holding-Lestas-gradient-method-Part-I} of this two part work, where {the limiting solutions of such systems have been exactly characterized.} {Based on this characterization of the limiting solutions, a convergence result for subgradient dynamics is also presented.} \item {Various applications of the results above are considered.
-In particular, we} give a proof of the convergence of the subgradient method applied to any strictly concave-convex function for an arbitrary convex domain.
-Furthermore, {we apply our results to modifications methods in network optimization that provide convergence guarantees while maintaining a decentralized structure in the dynamics.
+\item {These solutions are shown to belong to the $\omega-$limit set of the} subgradient method on \emph{affine subspaces}. {This} links with part I \cite{Holding-Lestas-gradient-method-Part-I} of this two part work, where {the limiting solutions of such systems have been exactly characterized.} {Based on this characterization of the limiting solutions, a convergence result for subgradient dynamics is also presented.} \item \icl{Various examples that illustrate the results in the paper are presented.} \icl{Applications are also provided to} {modification methods in network optimization that provide convergence guarantees while maintaining a decentralized structure in the dynamics.
 An application to the problem of {multi-path routing} is also discussed.} \end{itemize}